Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 Retiring in Ireland: What Americans Need to Know

-On the visa side, Americans get 90 days visa-free, but Ireland is not in Schengen, so it operates on its own clock.
-For longer stays, the Non-EEA Stamp 0 residency permission is the relevant pathway for financially independent applicants, and it requires demonstrating sufficient passive income -- roughly 50,000 euros per year for a single person -- along with private health insurance.
-Start the paperwork research at least six months before your intended move date, and connect with the expat forums on r/IrishExpats for current processing realities.
-Before you fly, set up a Wise account and load it with enough euros to cover your first two months while you navigate the local banking maze.
-Get one short-term rental booked for at least four weeks so you have an address for the PPS application.
-The question of how much to retire in Ireland is almost beside the point once you're there -- the better question is whether you are ready to stop treating retirement as a budget problem and start treating it as a life problem, which Ireland is unusually well-equipped to help you solve.
+On visas, Americans get 90 days, and Ireland runs outside Schengen on its own clock.
+Longer stays route through Non-EEA Stamp 0 permission for financially independent applicants, requiring demonstrated passive income around €50,000 annually for one person plus private health insurance.
+Start researching six months ahead of your intended move, and check current processing realities in the Irish expat forums, where timelines get updated faster than official pages.
+Load a Wise account with enough euros to cover two months while the banking maze resolves, and book at least four weeks of short-term rental so you hold an address for the PPS application.
+The cost of retiring in Ireland is almost the wrong question here.
+The better one is whether you are ready to stop treating retirement as a budget problem and start treating it as a life problem, which this country is unusually equipped to help solve.

 Similar Countries by Monthly Budget